e-muhit/N-Trivia/README.md

 ## Things I Would Like To Implements In The Future
 * Having a database for the rooms
-* Saving the socket.id of each player so I can have them choose a category
+* Saving the socket.id of each player so I can have them choose a category or send them their current amount of ppints
 * Implementing the lie phase (like in Fibbage)
 * Have user Authentication
-* Show the player their current score

 ## Installation Instructions
 * Fork and Clone this repo
 * Cd into this repo
-* npm install all dependencies
+* run npm install
 * run node/nodemon server.js
 * run npm start on another tab of terminal